 Want to visit?
 Have a look at more articles on Chongwu.

-For more on the region check out My 5s from around Fujian province.
+For more on the region check out travel reports from around Fujian province.

 Like these?
-Then why not leaf through my many other 5s from around China.
+Then why not leaf through my many other reports from around China.

 I’ve also written a short story series called Challenged in China.